 |Cooking Method||Grill, Cast-Iron Skillet, Fry-Pan, Oven|

 Chilled: Please consume unopened pack within 5 days.

 ✔ Humanely raised and treated with respect.
-All year free-range and open pasture-raised.

-✔ No subtherapeutic use of antibiotics.
+✔ No use of growth-promoting hormones or subtherapeutic use of antibiotics.

-✔ No use of growth-promoting hormones.
+✔ No use of pesticides on pasture.

 At A Glance

-|Breeding||All year free range on open pastures then finished on vegetarian feed 200 days prior to harvest.|
+|Breeding||All year free range on open pastures then finished on vegetarian feed 130 days prior to harvest.|

 |Traceability||100% fully traceable from ranch to fork.|

 |Subtherapeutic Use of Antibiotics||Never|